Archimedean zeta functions, singularities, and Hodge theory: Introduction

 and extends meromorphically to $s \in \mb{C}$ (here $d\mu$ is the Lebesgue measure).
 The \emph{Archimedean zeta function} $Z_f$ is the distribution sending $\varphi$ to $Z_f(\varphi;s)$.

-In this paper, we use the theory of polarized complex Hodge modules \cite{MHMproject} to study the relationship between the poles\footnote{By definition, a pole of $Z_f$ is a pole of $Z_f(\varphi;s)$ for some $\varphi$.} of $Z_f$ and singularity invariants of the hypersurface $D$ defined by $f$.
+In this paper, we use the theory of polarized complex Hodge modules \cite{MHMproject} to study the relationship between the poles of $Z_f$ and singularity invariants of the hypersurface $D$ defined by $f$.
 We show (Theorem \ref{thm: Loesers conjecture}) that the negative of the minimal exponent \cite{Saito93} is a pole, of a specified order, but that this need not hold for other roots of the Bernstein--Sato polynomial (Theorem \ref{thm: counterexample to Loeser}).
 Using similar methods, we find other poles (Theorem \ref{thm: producing poles}) via the Hodge filtration on vanishing cycles, and prove (Theorems \ref{thm:intro Hodge ideals}, \ref{thm:intro weighted ideals} and \ref{thm: analytic charaterization of Vfiltration}) that the (weighted) Hodge ideals \cite{MP16, OlanoweightedHodgeideal}, higher multiplier ideals \cite{SY23} and Kashiwara--Malgrange $V$-filtration can be read off from the poles of zeta functions.
 Our results answer a question of Loeser \cite[p87]{Loeser}, several questions of Musta\c{t}\u{a}--Popa \cite{Mustatazagtalk,Mustataprivate} and refine previous work of Barlet \cite{Barlet84,Barlet86}, Loeser \cite{Loeser}, and Koll\'ar--Litchin \cite{kollar,lichtin}.
 We also answer positively a question of Budur--Walther in the case of the minimal exponent (Corollary \ref{cor: Budur Walther question for minimal exponent}).